 I started out by boiling water in MY AWESOME KETTLE on the stove for about 15 minutes.
 I wanted to make sure it was boiling pretty good before I started.

-It’s a little hard to to pour a kettle for that long without burning yourself, so I do recommend that you use some sort of heat protecting gloves or thick oven mitts.
+It’s a little hard to to pour a kettle for that long without burning yourself, so I do recommend that you use some sort of heat protecting gloves or thick oven mitts when you do this.

 You really don’t need to see a picture of the kettle on the stove :).
 I poured the water along the various ant holes that I saw on my sidewalk right next to my back door that leads into the yard.